 too fast, not attending the children's school functions etc. An additional

-improper grounds to modify a child custody order?
+improper grounds to modify a custody order is to punish the shortcomings

 of the other parent.
 For example, one parent is a lousy driver, is not

 equipped to assist the children with homework or just lacks social graces.